Book name: Jill’s Gymkhana

 A while back I reviewed Jackie Won a Pony, which also kicks off a series with the acquisition of a pony under interesting circumstances.

 Jill’s mother is a single parent struggling to earn a living from writing, so having a pony is really out of the question even though their tiny cottage has a field next door.

 When Jill befriends a local pony, she hears his story from the farmer who bought him for his daughter, only for her to lose interest in riding.

-The farmer offers Jill a really good deal if she wants to buy Danny Boy, and (somehow) she and her mother are able to scrape together enough money.
+The farmer offers Jill a really good deal if she wants to buy Black Boy (who was called Danny Boy in the 1968 Knight Books edition which is the version of Jill's Gymkhana I own and the version I used to write this review), and (somehow) she and her mother are able to scrape together enough money.
 After that, Jill works at a local stable to fund hay and other necessities.